 We tested examples of each product against each other using our expert listening panel.
-They rated sound quality by listening to a range of different audio samples, including blockbuster films, TV dramas and music.
+They rated sound quality out of 10 by listening to a range of different audio samples, including blockbuster films, TV dramas and music.

 So, if you’ve already got a decent hi-fi in your living room, we recommend you look into whether you could connect your TV to your hi-fi.

 Check the manual if you still have it to see how, otherwise you will usually need to connect stereo audio cables (red and white leads) to the audio out jacks on your TV and the audio inputs on your stereo.

 Bear in mind that to hear the benefit you'll need to ensure your hi-fi speakers are placed either side of the TV's screen and are, broadly speaking, pointing towards where you're sitting.

 And what about multi-speaker systems?
 Our experts don't necessarily prefer the sound quality they produce to that of a soundbar or a mini hi-fi.
 However, there are certain things that only a multi-speaker system can give you, such as true surround sound.

 Soundbars integrate several speakers into one long rectangular box.
 With fewer wires, these sound systems can simply sit in front of your TV or be fixed below a wall-mounted set.

 Many soundbars also come with a separate subwoofer speaker – usually a sizeable rectangular box, housing large-diameter speakers that can produce low-frequency sounds (ie. bass tones) more effectively than the smaller speakers in the main soundbar unit.
 These subwoofers are sometimes wireless, although they still have to be plugged in to a wall socket to get power.

 TV shows are generally recorded in stereo, so a more expensive multi-speaker home cinema set-up is often unnecessary.
 If you’re just watching Bargain Hunt at lunchtime or the Great British Bake Off in the evening, you’ll be fine opting for a soundbar.